LucaCanali/sparkMeasure/README.md

      the workload performance, notably they do not expose the time spent doing I/O or network traffic.
      -  Metrics are collected on the driver, which can be quickly become a bottleneck.
 This is true in general for ListenerBus instrumentation, in addition sparkMeasure in the current version buffers all data in the driver memory.
+The notable exception is the Fligh recorder mode with InfluxDB sink, in this case metrics are directly sent to InfluxDB.
-     - Task metrics values collected by sparkMeasure are only for successfully executed tasks.
+     - Task metrics values are collected by sparkMeasure only for successfully executed tasks.
 Note that resources used by failed tasks are not collected in the current version.
+The notable exception is with the Flight recorder mode with InfluxDBSink.
      - Task metrics are collected by Spark executors running on the JVM, resources utilized outside the JVM are currently not directly accounted for (notably the resources used when running Python code inside the python.daemon in the case of PySpark).

   - When should I use stage metrics and when should I use task metrics?
      - Use stage metrics whenever possible as they are much more lightweight.
 Collect metrics at